-Install the Java Plug-in on the 3300 Configuration Tool PC to improve performance of the 3300 Configuration Tool application.
-You can access the Java Plug-in from a browser at the following URL: http://servername/opsclient/ where servername is the netbios name of the 3300 Configuration Tool platform.
+Install the Java Plug-in on the 3300 Configuration Tool PC from the following URL: http://servername/opsclient where servername is the netbios name of the 3300 Configuration Tool platform.

-After you have installed the plug-in you must set the parameters as follows:
+After you have installed the plug-in, you must set the parameters as follows:

 - 1. From the Start menu, point to Programs, and click Java Plug-in ControlPanel. - 2.
 Click Basic. - 3.
-Enter the following parameter: Network Access: Unrestricted or Applet host (do not select None) - 4.
+Enter the following parameter: Network Access: Unrestricted or Applet host (do not select None). - 4.
 Use the default settings for the parameters in the Advanced and Proxies property sheets. - 5.
 Click Apply.